HYuLeeP/bashsetup_public/README.md

 # bashsetup
-A simple initial bash setup script with some customisation of the bash environment an aliases for windows subsystem for linux.
+A simple initial bash setup script with some customisations of the bash environment and aliases for windows subsystem for linux.